tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 ## What is Linux?

-More formally known as  **GNU/Linux**, it's a free system (OS) invented by Linus Torvald to provide a UNIX-like system with all the standard command-line and graphical tools that accompany such a system.
+More formally known as  **GNU/Linux**, it's a free operating system (OS) invented by Linus Torvald to provide a UNIX-like system with all the standard command-line and graphical tools that accompany such a system.

-It, rather than Windows or Mac, provides much of the behind-the-scenes *cloud* computing in data centers and high-performance computing facilities.
+**Linux**, rather than Windows or Mac, provides much of the behind-the-scenes *cloud* computing in data centers and high-performance computing facilities.
 It also powers the Android and the *Internet of Things* (IoT).